Searches for Connections between Dark Matter and High-Energy Neutrinos with IceCube: Signal expectations

 In order to predict the spectrum of neutrinos from dark matter decay or annihilation, namely $\frac{dN_{\nu}}{dE_{\nu}}$ used in Eqs.~\eqref{eq:ann_gal_flux},~\eqref{eq:dec_gal_flux}, and~\eqref{eq:dec_exgal_flux}, we proceed in the following way.
 The neutrino flux in the center-of-mass frame of the decaying dark matter or annihilating dark matter pair is computed.
 For dark matter decay, the \texttt{PYTHIA}-8.1~\cite{Sjostrand:2014zea} package is used to generate a meta-stable spin-zero particle with a fixed mass and letting it directly decay into one of several designated channels; for details see~\cite{hrvoje_thesis}. \texttt{PYTHIA} partially accounts for contributions from electroweak corrections~\cite{Christiansen:2014kba} by considering the emission of $W$ and $Z$ bosons off fermions, but neglects, \textit{e.g.}, electroweak triple gauge couplings; see~\cite{Cirelli:2010xx} for an alternative calculation that includes these effects.
-Recently, these contributions have been computed in~\cite{Bauer:2020jay} for galactic dark matter and adapted to Solar and Earth dark matter neutrino fluxes in~\cite{Liu:2020ckq}.
+The computations for galactic dark matter in \cite{Bauer_2021} improve upon those of \cite{Cirelli:2010xx} and apply in vacuum, or in general, in low-density media, whereas the adapted calculations for Earth and Solar dark matter neutrino fluxes in \cite{Liu:2020ckq} also account for the absorption of the annihilation products in high-density media.
 These contributions are important at our energy scale and imply that the neutrino yield, specially of low-energy neutrinos, could be higher making our result conservative.

 Final-state neutrinos from these processes are counted, and their average energy distributions are calculated for each flavor, and per neutrino and antineutrino.
 For dark matter annihilation, we proceed similarly and assume the two annihilating dark matter particles combine into a meta-stable spin-zero state which then decays into Standard Model particles.
 The resulting spectrum is then equivalent to the decay spectrum of a dark matter particle with double the mass.